-To pass the laboratory evaluation using continuous assessment system, the student should obtained grades higher than five in (n-1) of the laboratory sessions and in (n-1) of the tests made by the teacher previous to each laboratory session.
-Being n the number of laboratory sessions.
+To pass the laboratory evaluation using continuous assessment system, the student should obtain grades higher than five in (n-1) out of the laboratory sessions and in (n-1) out of the tests made by the teacher previous to each laboratory session, beeing n the number of laboratory sessions.

-The student who has chosen from the beginning of course continuous assessment and has not succeeded the laboratory assessment has to do the final laboratory exam.
+The student who has chosen from the beginning of course continuous assessment and has not succeeded the laboratory assessment (average mark below 5) has to do the final laboratory exam.
 The mark obtained in this exam will be the laboratory mark.